James Washington (safety): Washington Redskins

 On March 2, 1995, he signed a free agent contract with the Washington Redskins and started 12 games that season.
 That year included an incident at the infamous green fence at RFK Stadium, in which Washington attempted to punch a Redskin fan who was giving him grief for his subpar play the prior week.
 He was released by the Redskins on August 13, 1996.

 Washington played in the NFL for eight seasons and intercepted 17 passes.

 Super Bowl XXVIII

-One of his most notable performances was in Super Bowl XXVIII when Thurman Thomas, after being tackled by Leon Lett, fumbled the ball, Washington returned it for a 46-yard touchdown to tie the game (13-13).
+One of his most notable performances was in Super Bowl XXVIII when Thurman Thomas, after being tackled by Leon Lett, fumbled the ball, Washington returned it for a 46-yard touchdown to tie the game (13–13).

-He also made a team-high 11 tackles, had an interception that eventually became an Emmit Smith touchdown, forced a fumble to set up a field goal and knocked wide receiver Andre Reed to the sidelines for a brief recovery time (sending a message to the Bills receivers).
+He also made a team-high 11 tackles, had an interception that eventually became an Emmitt Smith touchdown, forced a fumble to set up a field goal and knocked wide receiver Andre Reed to the sidelines for a brief recovery time (sending a message to the Bills receivers).
 His performance was so dominating, that he received strong MVP consideration.